GeoDaCenter/libgeoda_paper/README.md

-NOTE: The first-time call of queen_weights() or knn_weights() includes a procedure to convert sf geometry objects (wkb) to an internally used object of rgeoda.
+NOTE: In rgeoda, the first-time call of queen_weights() or knn_weights() includes a procedure to convert sf geometry objects (wkb) to an internally used object of rgeoda.

 ### 2.1.5 Memory Usage